Extra-Curricular Programs

 Children love our extra-curriculars because we make classes challenging, joyful and have an instructional team that cares.
 Parents love them because we’re flexible, make rescheduling easy and send children home happy each week.
 Available evenings and Saturdays, classes are fun, engaging and will give your child the “why” behind much of their school-based learning with hands on activities.

 We have three main streams: Coding for Robotics; Engineering; and Creative.
 All programs have leveling within, so they are great for children 5 to 11.
 In addition we have specialized team programs for older builders (8 to 12) looking for more engagement and project based learning.
-For 2025/2026 they are: First LEGO League Robotics (North York only) and the Creative Design Teams (both locations).

 Check out our Extra-Curricular weekly schedules below.
 Program descriptions can be found by clicking the Book link beside your program of interest or by scrolling down this page.

-All our weekly classes offer rolling enrolment, so you can start at any time during the year.
+Most classes offer rolling enrolment, so you can start at any time during the year.
 This is possible because every student works on an individualized learning plan.
 Additionally, when you register for 8 classes, you will receive 8 classes with our easy to reschedule approach.
 No more losing classes due to illness or family commitments.

 Extra-Curricular Schedules